 I have a copy of my sealed transcripts.
 Does Admissions view these as official transcripts?

 No. Official transcripts must be mailed directly from the institution to the University of Louisiana Lafayette.
 Students must make the request from the previous institution.

 How do I register for classes?

 After you meet with your academic advisor, your advising hold will be lifted and you'll be assigned a registration appointment to register for courses.
-Within ULINK, you'll find "Add/Drop Classes" under the "Registration" tab.
-For detailed instructions, use this tip sheet from the Registrar's Office.
+Within ULINK, you'll find "Access Registration Dashboard" under the "Registration" tab.
+For detailed instructions, visit the Registrar's website.

 What does this hold mean?